gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 33-sonar-fixes
+## Current Branch: 34-cache-season

-Added the sonar lint plugin to IntelliJ and fix the problems identified in the sonar analysis
+Cache season by saving the season in a variable in the season service.
+Subsequent calls check the last caculated of the persisted season to determine if the cached season should be returned or the persisted season.
+Of course overwrite the cached season whenever the persisted season is read.